 The Kangaroo Island Dwarf Emu, a species of the past

-Emu Ridge has its very own mainland emu, called Psycho, she is a mascot to the farm being part of the history.
-Our farm however, is called Emu Ridge for a very different reason, not because of the dwarf emu.
+Emu Ridge has its very own mainland emus, they are a mascot to the farm being part of the history.
+Our farm is called Emu Ridge for a very different reason, not because of the dwarf emu.
 A company in Adelaide named FH Faulding and Co were famous for their Emu Brand Eucalyptus oil.
 As farmers were clearing their land for sheep farming, Fauldings eucalyptus oil supply was declining so they purchased our farm, originally called Windy Ridge in 1923 and renamed it after their famous Emu Brand Eucalyptus oil.
 They planted plantations of eucalyptus trees to produce more oil and later sold the farm in 1952.

 If you would like to know more about our emu and the uses for emu products, have a look at our blog about emu oil, eggs and feathers etc.

 (If you would like to read more about these cute friends, see our blog with the full story)